-"As to the question of the cause of the Maine's explosion we know that no torpede, such as is known in warfare, can of itself cause an explosion of the character of that on board the We know of no instances where the explosion of a torpedo or mine under a ship's bottom has exploded the magazine within. simply torn a great hole in the side or bottom through which water entered and in consequence of which the ship sank.
-Magazine explosions on the contrary produce effects exactly similiar to the effects of the explasion on board the Maine.
+"As to the question of the cause of the Maine's explosion we know that no torpede, such as is known in warfare, can of itself cause an explosion of the character of that on board the Maine.
+We know of no instances where the explosion of a torpedo or mine under a chip's bottom has exploded the magazine within.
+It has simply torn a great hole in the side or bottom through which water entered and in consequence of which the ship sank.
+Magazine explosions on the contrary produce effects exactly similiar to the effects of the explosion on board the Maine.

-"When it comes to seeking the cause of the explosion of the Maine's magazine, we should naturally look not for improbable or unusual causes, but those against which we have had to guard in the past.
+When it comes to seeking the cause of the explosion of the Maine's magazinc, we should naturally look not for improbable or unusual causes, but those against which we have had to guard in the past.
 The most common of these is through fire in the bunkers.
-Many of our ships have been in danger at various times from this cause, and not long ago a fire in the Cincinnatis bunkers actually set fire to fittings, wooden boxes, etc., within the magazine, and had it not been discovered at the time it was it would doubtless have resulted in a catastrophe on board that ship similar to the one on the Maine.
-"I shall again emphasize the fact that no topedo exploded without a ship has never produced, or according to our knowledge, can produce an ex-
+Many of our ships have been in danger at various times from this cause, and not long ago a fire in the Circinnatis bunkers actually set fire to fittings, wooden boxes, etc., within the magazine, and had it not been dis covered at the time it was it would doubtless have resulted in a catastrobound passages and groping for the Dhe on hoard that ship similar to the

+"I shall again emphasize the fact that no copedo exploded without a ship has never produced, or according to our knowledge, can produce an explosion of a magazine within."

 Daughters of the Revolution.
 WASHINGON, Feb.
-21.-This week will bring to Washington more d'stinguished women than have been seen in this city for some time, their presence being due to the annual meeting of the Society of the Daughters of the Revolution, and the next president general of this society may be Mrs. Daniel Manning of Albany, N. Y., a desendant of the Schuylers and the Linvingstons and a woman of national nota-The members of the national council in Washington are likely to endorse Mrs. Manning almost unanimously.
-Mrs. Alger, Mrs. John W. Foster, the wife of ex-Justice Field, Frye, Mrs. Fairbanks, Mrs. Mitchell and Mrs. 'hurston, wives of the senators, are among the Washington daughters who are identifying them selves with the campaign of Mrs. Manning.
-Mrs. Manning, should she be chosen as president general, is a typical gentlewoman-gracious but conservative in her tastes; a leader of pleasant entertainings in Albany social circles, but little of a club woman in an old Knickerbocker town, which is not much given to women's clubs; active in church work and her charities.
-Her dinners are masterpieces of the dinner-giving art, and she has the fine faculty of the ideal hostess for drawing about her table the choice spirits in the intellectual life of the city-the brilliant women, the distin-
+21.-This week will bring to Washington more d'stinguished women than have been seen in this city for some time, their presence being due to the annual meeting of the Society of the Daughters of the Revolution, and the next president general of this society may be Mrs. Daniel Manning of Albany, N. Y., a desendant of the Schuylers and the Linvingstons and a woman of national notability.
+The members of the pational council in Washington are likely to endorse Mrs. Manning almost unanimously.
+Mrs. Alger, Mrs. John W. Foster, the wife of ex-Justice Field Mrs. Frye, Mrs. Fairbanks, Mrs. Mitchell and Mrs. . hurston, wives of the senators, are among the Washingdaughters who are identifying them selves with the campaign of Mrs. Manning, Mrs. Manning, should she be chosen as president general, is a typical gentlewoman-gracious conservative in her tastes; a leader of pleasant entertainings in Albany social circles, but little of a club woman in an old Knickerbocker town, which is not much given to women's clubs; active in church work and her chari tles.
+Her dinners are masterpieces of the dinner-giving art, and she has the fine faculty of the ideal hostess for drawing about her table the choice spirits in the intellectual life of the city-the brilliant women, the distinpain Has Been Notified MADRID, Feb.
+21. - The Madrid goverament has been notified officially the the American government intends to make its own examination of the wrecked battleship in Havana harbor and make it wholly independent of any other examination. aformation come through the regulauplomatic channel, being contained in the advices of the spanish charge d'asfaires at Washington, Souur du Borc o the foreign office here.
+But it also announced to those advices that Sp n. talt divers may also examine at the same time.